panoplyio/panoply-python-sdk/README.md

 The `DataSource` base class exposes the following methods:

-###### __init__(self, source, options)
+###### __init__(self, source, options, events)

 Constructor.
-Receives a dictionary with the data `source` parameters (see below) and a dictionary with any additional `options`.
-Generally, it's safe to disregard the options, however it may be used for performance optimizations, as it contains hints about incremental keys, excluded fields, etc.
+Receives a dictionary with the data `source` parameters (see below), a dictionary with any additional `options` and a dictionary with `events` subscriptions.
+Generally, it's safe to disregard the options, however it may be used for performance optimizations, as it contains hints about incremental keys, excluded fields, etc, and it may contain additional parameters that can't be transferred with the source
+The `events` parameter signs event handlers for this data source.
+It is a dictionary with its keys being the event type (or '*' for all), and its values being a list of functions to call when the event arrives.

-**Make sure** to call `super()` if you need to override it.
+**Make sure** to call `super()` with all the arguments if you need to override it.

 ###### read(self, n = None)

 Required abstract function.
 Reads up to `N` objects from the source. `N` is just a hint for the number of objects to return, but it can be disregarded if it's not relevant for your specific data source.
 This method should return either:

-* List of arbitrary objects (python dictionaries), preferrably in a large batch.
+* List of arbitrary objects (python dictionaries), preferably in a large batch.
 For performance, it's advised to return a large amount of objects, as close as possible to N.
 * `None`, to indicate an EOF when all of the available data has been read.

 ###### close(self)